Teerth2307/Teerth_Rohan_Pandya_EnC_Inductions/src/README.md

 Used AI to check if solution was correct.

 **Known Limitations:**
-IDoesn't work in real as we ignore slip angles.
+Doesn't work in real as we ignore slip angles.

 ### For Problem 2: